If and when you buy property in Belgium, you may need a mortgage credit in order to pay for the purchase.

 - Contact one or more financial institutions for their interest rates and conditions for the mortgage credit.
 Many financial institutions will also offer you the insurances, but make sure to also check the prices and conditions.

 Compare interest rates, conditions and prices of the mortgage credit and the insurances.
+Ask around in the international community or to your colleagues to get some recomendations.

 Do not make an offer before you are sure about the state of the property and the price (report of a real estate expert) and your borrowing capacity, because an offer in Belgium (stating object and price), when accepted by the seller, counts as the effective start of the buying process.